DrNavarrio/pnavarre2330/README.md

 - 👋 Hi, I’m Paul Navarre!
 - 👀 I’m interested in video editing, computer programming, sports, working out, and music.
 - 🌱 I’m currently learning Pseudocode/JavaScript and Python
+- 🔭 I’m currently working on ...
+JavaScript
 - 💞️ I’m looking to collaborate on almost anything!
+- ⚡️ Fun fact: I own a local lawn care business, founded entirely by me!
-- 📫 How to reach me pnavarrebusiness@gmail.com
+- 📫 How to reach me: pnavarrebusiness@gmail.com

 <!---
 pnavarre2330/pnavarre2330 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.